 Software Engineering (2020)

 Software Engineering is available as a specified programme for the Bachelor of Engineering with Honours (BE(Hons)).

-To complete the specified programme in Software Engineering, students must follow the following programme.
+To complete the specified programme in Software Engineering, students must complete the following programme.

 On this page

-Code Paper Title Occurrence / Location COMPX203 Computer Systems 20A (Hamilton) & 20B (Hamilton) This paper provides an overview of the operation of computer systems.
+Code Paper Title Points Occurrence / Location COMPX203 Computer Systems 15.0 20A (Hamilton) This paper provides an overview of the operation of computer systems.
 The central theme is the way in which the hardware and software co-operate to allow the execution of programs written in a high-level language.
-COMPX204 Practical Networking and Cyber Security 20B (Hamilton) This paper provides an overview of the technologies and protocols involved in computer communications and cyber security.
+COMPX204 Practical Networking and Cyber Security 15.0 20B (Hamilton) This paper provides an overview of the technologies and protocols involved in computer communications and cyber security.
 Practical work includes network programming.
-COMPX223 Database Practice and Experience 20A (Hamilton) This paper approaches the subject of databases from a practical perspective - how do I create a database and how do I retrieve/update data.
+COMPX223 Database Practice and Experience 15.0 20A (Hamilton) This paper approaches the subject of databases from a practical perspective - how do I create a database and how do I retrieve/update data.
 Both aspects are heavily addressed in this paper.
 Database creation and querying, using SQL, will be introduced in lectures as you will master practical skills associated with a commercial Data...
 COMPX241 Software Engineering Development 15.0 20A (Hamilton) An introduction to abstract data types and dynamic data structures, programming in Java, and with an introduction to the theory and practice of testing.
 Broader software engineering practices will be developed through a group project.
-COMPX242 Software Engineering Process 20B (Hamilton) This paper covers object-oriented programming, primarily as seen in Java, but also touching on alternative approaches.
+COMPX242 Software Engineering Design 15.0 20B (Hamilton) This paper covers object-oriented programming, primarily as seen in Java, but also touching on alternative approaches.
 It introduces software development methodologies and the use of support tools, particularly repositories and a testing framework.
 Project work starts with GUI develoment in Java and works through to the constructio...
-ENGEE233 Digital Electronics and Microprocessors 20A (Hamilton) This paper provides students with an introduction to digital electronics and microprocessors.
+ENGEE233 Digital Electronics and Microprocessors 15.0 20A (Hamilton) This paper provides students with an introduction to digital electronics and microprocessors.
 It covers combinatorial and sequential logic, hardware description languages, and processor architecture and construction.
 ENGEN201 Engineering Maths and Modelling 2 15.0 20B (Hamilton) & 20C (Online) Calculus of Several Variables and its Applications.
 Vector calculus (Green's, Gauss' and Stokes' theorems).
 Taylor's Theorem in n dimensions.
 Introduction to ordinary differential equations and methods to solve them.
 ENGEN270 Engineering and Business 15.0 20A (Hamilton), 20C (Online) & 20X (Hamilton) This paper focuses on empowering students to become “business savvy” and prepared to enter the workplace and solve real-world problems.
 Topics covered include; team formation, design thinking, Lean Canvas, project management, Agile, risk management, project finance, professional ethics, preparing for the workplace, and business...
-ENGEN271 Engineering Work Placement 1 20X (Hamilton) First work placement involving 400 hours of work experience at an approved engineering organisation relevant to your studies.
+ENGEN271 Engineering Work Placement 1 0.0 20X (Hamilton) First work placement involving 400 hours of work experience at an approved engineering organisation relevant to your studies.
 Typically undertaken during the summer semesters at the end of second year.
-ENGEN272 Engineering Work Placement 1 20X (Hamilton) First work placement for the DipEPP involving 400 hours of work experience at an approved engineering organisation relevant to your studies.
+ENGEN272 Engineering Work Placement 1 30.0 20X (Hamilton) First work placement for the DipEPP involving 400 hours of work experience at an approved engineering organisation relevant to your studies.
 Typically undertaken during the summer semesters at the end of second year.

-Code Paper Title Occurrence / Location COMPX502 Cryptography 20A (Hamilton) An introduction to cryptographic methods.
-COMPX514 Carrier and ISP Networks 20B (Hamilton) One or more special topics in computer communications, at an advanced level.
-COMPX515 Security for Advanced Networks 20B (Hamilton) Networks have evolved considerable in the last decade, leading to new technologies.
+Code Paper Title Points Occurrence / Location COMPX502 Cryptography 15.0 20A (Hamilton) An introduction to cryptographic methods.
+COMPX514 Carrier and ISP Networks 15.0 No occurrences One or more special topics in computer communications, at an advanced level.
+COMPX515 Security for Advanced Networks 15.0 20B (Hamilton) Networks have evolved considerable in the last decade, leading to new technologies.
 Changes in the attack surface make network security a permanent concern.
 Novel approaches to protect them are required.
-COMPX518 Cyber Security 20A (Hamilton) This paper introduces the key topics in the important field of cyber security.
+COMPX518 Cyber Security 15.0 20A (Hamilton) This paper introduces the key topics in the important field of cyber security.
 It will cover various aspects of defensive, offensive and preventative security.
 Selective topics from a wide range, such as security vulnerabilities, secure software, intrusion detection and prevention, cryptography, applied cryptography, authentication...
-COMPX519 Malware Analysis and Penetration Testing 20B (Hamilton) This paper goes through two important aspects of Cyber Security.
+COMPX519 Malware Analysis and Penetration Testing 15.0 20B (Hamilton) This paper goes through two important aspects of Cyber Security.
 It first covers the defensive security techniques of malware analysis and then examines the offensive security techniques of penetration testing.
-COMPX521 Advanced Machine Learning 20A (Hamilton) This paper exposes students to more advanced topics in machine learning.
+COMPX521 Advanced Machine Learning 15.0 20A (Hamilton) This paper exposes students to more advanced topics in machine learning.
 Rule induction, numeric prediction, clustering and state-of-the-art ensemble learning methods are among the topics covered.
-COMPX523 Data Stream Mining 20A (Hamilton) Data streams are everywhere, from F1 racing over electricity networks to news feeds.
+COMPX523 Data Stream Mining 15.0 20A (Hamilton) Data streams are everywhere, from F1 racing over electricity networks to news feeds.
 Data stream mining relies on and develops new incremental algorithms that process streams under strict resource limitations.
-COMPX527 Cloud Computing Technologies and Security 20B (Hamilton) This paper explores cloud computing's underlying enabling technologies (e.g. virtualisation) and business models.
+COMPX527 Cloud Computing Technologies and Security 15.0 20B (Hamilton) This paper explores cloud computing's underlying enabling technologies (e.g. virtualisation) and business models.
 It also covers key research topics in cloud computing security, trust and data privacy.
-COMPX529 Engineering Self-Adaptive Systems 20B (Hamilton) Software needs to manage itself to fullfill dynamic requirements in a changing environment.
-Self-adaptive software is currently employed in clouds, networks, IoT, autonomous robots, etc. Adaptation challenges include self-configuration, self-optimization, self-healing and selfprotection.
-COMPX532 Information Visualisation 20A (Hamilton) This paper aims to provide an awareness of the potential offered by information visualisation techniques, a familiarity with the underlying concepts, and an understanding and ability to effectively design and apply information visualisations in a given context.
-COMPX539 Usability Engineering 20B (Hamilton) This paper covers the design and evaluation of interactive computer systems with a focus on user studies.
+COMPX529 Engineering Self-Adaptive Systems 15.0 20B (Hamilton) Software needs to manage itself to fullfill dynamic requirements in a changing environment.
+Self-adaptive software is currently employed in clouds, networks, IoT, autonomous robots, etc. Adaptation challenges include self-configuration, self-optimization, self-healing and self protection.
+COMPX532 Information Visualisation 15.0 20A (Hamilton) This paper aims to provide an awareness of the potential offered by information visualisation techniques, a familiarity with the underlying concepts, and an understanding and ability to effectively design and apply information visualisations in a given context.
+COMPX539 Usability Engineering 15.0 20B (Hamilton) This paper covers the design and evaluation of interactive computer systems with a focus on user studies.
 Topics covered include: scenarios, ethnography, designing and performing user studies, and ethical issues involved in studying human-computer interaction.
-COMPX542 Web Search: Technical and Social Issues 20A (Hamilton) This paper covers the operation of web search engines, the development of web spam and techniques for combating it, and social issues raised by centralised search engines.
-COMPX552 Model Checking 20A (Hamilton) This paper shows how reactive systems can be modelled and analysed using finite-state machines and temporal logic, and how model checking tools can be used to verify crucial properties of safety-critical systems.
+COMPX542 Web Search: Technical and Social Issues 15.0 20A (Hamilton) This paper covers the operation of web search engines, the development of web spam and techniques for combating it, and social issues raised by centralised search engines.
+COMPX552 Model Checking 15.0 20A (Hamilton) This paper shows how reactive systems can be modelled and analysed using finite-state machines and temporal logic, and how model checking tools can be used to verify crucial properties of safety-critical systems.
 It also provides an introduction into the algorithms and data structures used to model check very large finite-state sys...
-COMPX553 Extremely Parallel Programming 20A (Hamilton) This paper covers advanced parallel programming for large-scale parallelism.
+COMPX553 Extremely Parallel Programming 15.0 20A (Hamilton) This paper covers advanced parallel programming for large-scale parallelism.
 A variety of programming techniques will be covered, with application to cluster computers, GPU computing, many-core computing and cloud computing.
-COMPX554 Specification Languages and Models 20B (Hamilton) This paper deals with various aspects of modelling systems using advanced best practice methods from the software engineering field.
+COMPX554 Specification Languages and Models 15.0 20B (Hamilton) This paper deals with various aspects of modelling systems using advanced best practice methods from the software engineering field.
 It will introduce at least one of the main software modelling languages, Z, including its semantics, logic and associated tools.
-COMPX555 Bioinformatics 20B (Hamilton) An introduction to bioinformatics, open to students majoring in computer science or biology.
+COMPX555 Bioinformatics 15.0 20B (Hamilton) An introduction to bioinformatics, open to students majoring in computer science or biology.
 It includes an overview of molecular biology, genomics, script language programming, algorithms for biological data, an introduction to machine learning and data mining, and relevant statistical methods.
-COMPX560 Turing Topics in Computer Science 20X (Hamilton) One or more special topics in computer science, at an advanced level.
-ENGEN570 Engineering and the Profession 20D (Hamilton) The roles and responsibilities of professional engineers are examined.
+COMPX560 Turing Topics in Computer Science 15.0 20X (Hamilton) One or more special topics in computer science, at an advanced level.
+ENGEN570 Engineering and the Profession 15.0 20C (Online) & 20D (Hamilton) The roles and responsibilities of professional engineers are examined.
 Topics include; project management, leadership, negotiation, ethical responsibilities, legal duties, Treaty of Waitangi, intellectual property and professional communication.
-ENGEN582 Honours Research and Development Project 20D (Hamilton) & 20X (Hamilton) This is the final year Honours, research and design "capstone" project.
+ENGEN582 Honours Research and Development Project 45.0 20D (Hamilton) & 20X (Hamilton) This is the final year Honours, research and design "capstone" project.